Cloud Setup

 => 2 4

-When starting Amazon EC2 machine instances, you can also specify a name tag that will be assigned to each instance that has been started.
-This name tag can be used later on to filter the running instances, for example when listing or terminating them.
+When starting Amazon EC2 machine instances, you can also specify a name tag that will be assigned to each started instance.
+This name tag can be used later to filter the running instances (e.g., when listing or terminating them).

 Querying all instances in region 'ap-southeast-2' ...
 OK.